cloudposse/atmos/website/docs/design-patterns/introduction.md

 ## The Catalog of Design Patterns

 The catalog of Atmos Design Patterns contains simple and elegant solutions to specific problems in infrastructure design and configuration.
 These solutions have been developed and evolved over time.
-The Design Patterns encapsulate them in a concise and readily applicable manner.
+The Design Patterns encapsulate them in concise and readily applicable forms.

 Once you understand the Design Patterns and have experience with them, you won't ever think about infrastructure design in the same way.
 You'll have knowledge and insights that can make your own designs more flexible, modular, reusable, and understandable.